GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Experiments and Results

-Our approach achieves superior segmentation performance over other self-supervised methods on all the metrics for GlaS and MoNuSeg datasets and three metrics except precision on the HN cancer dataset.
+\textit{Case I ($\mathcal{S}_{\text{pr}} \cap \mathcal{S}_{\text{tr}} = \phi$)}: Here, the pre-training and downstream training data are mutually exclusive.
+For downstream segmentation, the pre-trained UNet is further trained using annotated labels from $\mathcal{S}_{\text{tr}}$ (in this case $\mathcal{S}_{\text{tr}}$ is sampled from part of the official test sets).
 Table \ref{tab:main_table} shows the evaluation performance of all methods on all three segmentation datasets.
-We observe an improvement of at least $2$ \% for GlaS, $1 - 1.5$ \% for MoNuSeg, and $2 - 2.5 $ \% HN cancer datasets with respect to F1-score.
-Encouraging results are that the margin in recall (sensitivity) is better compared to precision in boosting the F1 score, particularly for the HN cancer dataset.
-Moreover, we also include performances of our approach on all three datasets over multiple runs (weight initialization) in Table \ref{tab:mean_std} to demonstrate the stability in training the segmentation models.
-Finally, Fig. \ref{fig:comparison_methods} clearly demonstrates the superior qualitative performance (In comparison to the ground truth) of the proposed method over other self-supervised methods on all three datasets.
+We observe an improvement in AJI of at least $3.0 - 3.5$\% for GlaS, $2.5 - 3.0$\% for MoNuSeg, and $2.0 - 2.5$\% for HN cancer datasets.
+Moreover, we include performances of our approach on all three datasets over multiple runs in Table \ref{tab:mean_std} to demonstrate the stability in training.
+Finally, Fig. \ref{fig:comparison_methods} demonstrates the superior qualitative performance of the proposed method over other self-supervised methods.
+To ensure fair comparisons, the best performances across multiple weight initializations are reported for all methods.

+\textit{Case II ($\mathcal{S}_{\text{pr}} = \mathcal{S}_{\text{tr}}$)}: In this case, the pre-training and downstream training use the same data (the corresponding ground truth labels are used only in the downstream training stage).
+In the case of MoNuSeg and GlaS, training and testing data follow the official splits, and the corresponding results are presented in Table \ref{tab:official_same}.
+We observe that the performance in the case of MoNuSeg is higher while using the official train-test split, since the amount of training patches used for downstream training is significantly higher.
+However, in the case of GlaS, there is a slight drop observed in performance for all the methods due to a significant increase in the number of images for inference (in this case, the inference is done on the official test sets).

+In addition, we evaluate the performance of all methods on MoNuSeg where the nucleus and its boundary are separated into two classes.
+We observe from Tables \ref{tab:monuseg_official} and \ref{tab:monuseg_split} that our approach outperforms all other methods in both data split settings, validating its efficacy in segmentation.
+Our approach achieves superior segmentation performance over other self-supervised methods on all the metrics for all three datasets under both training scenarios.
+Moreover, we observe that our method can outperform even DDPM-based models, since the existing methods require an ensemble of segmentation masks to be predicted, often inducing variance and randomness in the predictions.